andrewangelle/ts-template-node/README.md

 # Node TypeScript Template

-A template repository for a bare-bones typescript node project
+A template repository for a bare-bones typescript node project with my linter and githooks of choice.

 ## Prerequisites:
 - [Node](https://nodejs.org/en) v22 or greater.